-One main motivator of behind Edwards' decision to stay in the race is the way the Democratic primary process works-in order to become the official party's nominee, a candidate must obtain a majority of the voting delegates at the National Convention.
-The Democratic party has two types of delegates, pledged delegates and unpledged/super delegates.
+One key motivator behind Edwards' decision to stay in the race is how the Democratic Primary process works-in order to become the party's official nominee, a candidate must obtain the votes of a majority of the delegates at the National Convention.
+The Democratic Party has two types of delegates, pledged delegates and unpledged/super delegates.
 The super delegates are high ranking party officials, governors, and congressmen who can vote for any of the candidates at the National Convention; they represent a little less than 20 percent of the total delegate pool.
-The rest of the delegates, the pledged delegates, are selected to the National Convention to vote for a specific candidate.
-Each candidate receives a percentage of a state's total delegates that is directly proportional to the percentage of votes the candidate received in the state primary election/caucus.
-This means that a candidate does not have to win every state to win the final nomination (Kathleen, 2000).
+The remaining pledged delegates are selected to the National Convention to vote for a specific candidate.
+Each candidate receives a percentage of a state's total delegates that is directly proportional to the percentage of votes the candidate received in the state's primary election/caucus.
+This means that a candidate does not necessarily have to win every state to win the Party's nomination (Kathleen, 2000).

-In previous election cycles, the front runner usually obtains enough delegates to make it impossible for his/her competitors to win the party nomination, so this policy of super delegates has been relatively unimportant.
-However, for this past election cycle, the two top candidates, Obama and Clinton, had about the same number of delegates until the very end.
+In past primary cycles, the frontrunner usually obtains enough pledged delegates to make it impossible for his/her competitors to win the party's nomination, so the policy of super delegates has been relatively inconsequential.
+However, for the 2008 Democratic primary, the two top candidates, Obama and Clinton, possessed roughly the same number of delegates until the very end.
 As late as the beginning of June 2008, with 2,026 delegates needed to clinch the Democratic nomination, Obama had 1,887 delegates while Clinton had 1,718 (Chozick, 2008).
 With the results from Michigan and Florida still to be determined in a rules committee hearing (the Democratic National Committee disqualified all of the delegates from those states as punishment for pushing up their primary dates), no one knew just how much longer the race would last.

-This lack of an obvious leader made each delegate matter that much more, and this is where the "Edwards Effect" came into play.
-Although Edwards did not have enough delegates to win the party's nomination, he could have potentially gained enough delegates to push the nomination process into a backroom negotiation phase, forcing the eventual nominee to promise him a "reward" in exchange for dropping out of the race.
-Such a reward, a "final prize value," might have been a cabinet position, the vice president post, or even a seat on the Supreme Court.
+The lack of an obvious frontrunner made each delegate matter that much more, and this is where the "Edwards Effect" came into play.
+Although Edwards did not have enough delegates to win the party's nomination, he could have potentially gained enough delegates to push the nomination process into a backroom negotiation phase, thereby forcing the eventual nominee to promise him a "reward" in exchange for dropping out of the race.
+This reward, or "final prize value," could have been a cabinet position, the vice president post, or even a seat on the Supreme Court.

-In this paper, I propose to model such a two-stage game that can occur in a close primary race with three candidates: Edwards, Clinton, and Obama.
-The first stage describes the primary election process in which each of the three candidates expends effort to gain some proportion of the total vote-shares.
-Assuming that no one player gains more than fifty percent of the total vote-share, a second negotiation stage will occur in my model.
-In this paper, I solve for each candidate's effort equation in the different cases that can occur when no one wins a majority of the vote-shares/delegates.
-Then, I explore the most important case of the four, when all three candidates come out of the backroom negotiation with the same percentage of the final prize value, and see if it can occur in equilibrium.
+In this paper, I propose to model a two-stage game that can occur in a close contest involving three players: Edwards, Clinton, and Obama.
+The first stage describes the primary election process in which each of the three players expands effort to gain some proportion of the total vote-shares/delegates.
+Assuming that no one player gains more than fifty percent of the total votes, a second negotiation stage will occur in my model.
+For this paper, I solve for each player's effort equation in the different scenarios that may occur when no one wins a majority of the total voteshares.
+I also further explore the most important case of the four scenarios, when all three candidates come out of the backroom negotiation with the same percentage of the final prize value, and see if it can occur in equilibrium.